-17. Watch an oldie but goodie: Christmas is a great time for classics and I love the thought of curling up in front of a fire and watching Casablanca, Singing in the Rain, The Wizard of Oz.
+17. Watch an oldie but goodie: Christmas is a great time for classics and I love the thought of curling up in front of a fire and watching Casablanca, Singing in the Rain, The Wizard of Oz...
 And if you want your movie Christmassy, then it's a toss-up between Miracle on 34th Street and A Christmas Carol (and of course, Heidi).
 More into TV than movies?
-Time to feel nostalgic and pull out those final seasons of Law & Order or Boston Law you inherited last year.
+Time to feel nostalgic and pull out those final episodes of House of Cards (before Kevin Spacey ruined it for all of us).

 18. Why not visit the real Santa in Lapland?
 You could see the Northern Lights while you're at it, go snowshoeing and dogsledding, and do a lot of sitting around with a warm cup in your hand.
 And while you're in northern Europe, why not drop into some of its fabled Christmas markets?
 Not to buy anything, mind you, just to feel the buzz.

 19. While we're on the theme of cold and winter, Iceland and Greenland come to mind.
 If you're going to do winter, why not go to the extreme?
 Both countries welcome visitors in December and have plenty of special deals for those who brave the weather.
 There's always Alaska and Northern Canada if they're closer...